bbstudio03/whatiwantlist/README.md

 READ THIS CONTENT BELOW
 Click the green button that says clone or download to download it to your computer.
-If your are not on your computer copy and paste the text below to notes
+If your are not on your computer (On your phone) copy and paste the text below to notes Make sure you click "View all of README.md" below to see the whole list :)
 # <h1>My List v1.0</h1>

 1. Monitor Acer-R240HY bdix